deepset-ai/prompthub/prompts/deepset-question-answering-with-document-scores.md

-This promps is intended to be used in a `PromptNode` which receives documents with corresponding scores.
+This prompt is intended to be used in a `PromptNode` which receives documents with corresponding scores.
 For example, a pipeline with a `Retriever` which returnes scored documents is a good candidate to use in combination with this prompt.

 ## How to use in Haystack